Job 41: Analysis

-God's speeches in chapters 38–41 can be split in two parts, both starting with almost identical phrases and having a similar structure:
+God's speeches in chapters 38–41 can be split into two parts, both starting with almost identical phrases and having a similar structure:

 The revelation of the Lord to Job is the culmination of the book of Job, that the Lord speaks directly to Job and displays his sovereign power and glory.
 Job has lived through the suffering—without cursing God, holding his integrity, and nowhere regretted it – but he was unaware of the real reason for his suffering, so God intervenes to resolve the spiritual issues that surfaced.
-Job was not punished for sin and Job’s suffering had not cut him off from God, now Job sees the end the point that he cannot have the knowledge to make the assessments he made, so it is wiser to bow in submission and adoration of God than to try to judge him.
+Job was not punished for sin and Job's suffering had not cut him off from God, now Job sees the end the point that he cannot have the knowledge to make the assessments he made, so it is wiser to bow in submission and adoration of God than to try to judge him.

 Chapter 41 continues YHWH's second speech with the focus on the sea creature Leviathan.
 The chapters consists of two sections: